digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/learnings-from-2025.md

 # Learnings from the 2025 Hackathon

-I'll start this as a random collections of thoughts, and hope we'll be able to evolve it into something more structured and issues

 All in all, this was surprisingly successful.
 There were some technical issues though.

 ## Overall organization